apache/incubator-kie-kogito-runtimes/README.md

 * Send a mail to the BRMS QE Lead (Lukáš Petrovický)

-* If it's final release:
+* If it's a final release:

     * Notify TheServerSide and Dzone's Daily Dose.